Beyond the standard model with six-dimensional spinors: High energy theories from four timelike dimensions

-Given the reluctancy to study additional time-like dimensions, there may be additional reluctancy to pursue twelve time-like dimensions.
-Therefore, in this section, we look to study $\mathfrak{e}_{8(-24)}\rightarrow \mathfrak{so}_{12,4}$ with twelve space-like and four time-like dimensions.
-In this section, we explore two possibilities to work with $\mathfrak{e}_{8(-24)}$ with four times.
-First, we attempt to connect to graviweak unification with $\mathfrak{so}_{3,1}$ spacetime, which demonstrates some internal consistency but most likely violates the Coleman-Mandula theorem, since we work with a real form of $\mathfrak{e}_8$.
-Then, we explore $\mathfrak{so}_{2,2}$ spacetime, which can be utilized for $AdS_3$ and have no issues with the Coleman-Mandula theorem.
-Rather than focusing on various GUTs, we primarily focus on $\mathfrak{so}_{10}$ and Pati-Salam GUTs in this section, as this allows for the easiest comparison with $\mathfrak{so}_{3,3}\oplus\mathfrak{so}_{9,1}$.
+Given the reluctancy to study additional timelike dimensions, there may be additional reluctancy to pursue twelve timelike dimensions, as we have considered in Sec. \eqref{Sec3}.
+Therefore, in this section, we will consider the maximal subalgebra $\mathfrak{so}_{12,4}$ of $\mathfrak{e}_{8(-24)}$ to have its 16-dimensional vector representation ${\bf16}$ with signature $(s,t)=(12,4)$.
+In particular, we explore two possibilities to work with $\mathfrak{e}_{8(-24)}$ with four times.
+First, in Sec. \eqref{Sec41} we attempt to connect to graviweak unification with $\mathfrak{so}_{3,1}$ spacetime, which demonstrates some internal consistency but most likely violates the Coleman-Mandula theorem, since we work with a real form of $\mathfrak{e}_8$.
+Secondly, in Sec. \eqref{Sec42} we explore $\mathfrak{so}_{2,2}$ spacetime, which can be utilized as global isometry for $AdS_3$ and have no issues with the Coleman-Mandula theorem.
+We will primarily focus on $\mathfrak{so}_{10}$ and Pati-Salam GUTs in this section, as this allows for the easiest comparison with $\mathfrak{so}_{3,3}\oplus\mathfrak{so}_{9,1}$.